 Prefer a female but would be happy with a male if there are not enough females

 I am interested in a pick puppy but I understand that these are usually already spoken for.
-I also understand that these puppies are offered first to those getting puppies enrolled in our 8-10 week training and at times might even be kept by us.

 I am interested in a less expensive puppy.